Anti-mandate protesters converge on New Zealand Parliament - NewsBreak

 Maugham said the government hadn’t done everything perfectly but had done a good job overall.
 “There’s no blueprint for handling a pandemic,” she said.

-Like many of the protesters opposing mandates and other government’s actions, Mania Hungahunga was part of a group called The Freedom & Rights Coalition and a member of the Christian fundamentalist Destiny Church.
+Like many of the protesters opposing mandates and other government's actions, Mania Hungahunga was part of a group called The Freedom & Rights Coalition and a member of the Destiny Church.

 Hungahunga said every New Zealander had been negatively impacted by the mandates.
 He said he'd traveled from Auckland to protest but wasn't planning an occupation.